FILING AN ETHICS COMPLAINT

 Anyone who believes a person covered by the Ethics Act has violated the Alaska Legislative Ethics Act may file a written, notarized complaint with the Ethics Committee.
 The Ethics Committee may also initiate complaints.

-A complaint may be filed at any time.
-However, if a complaint is filed against a legislator or legislative employee who is a candidate for state office and the complaint is filed during a *campaign period, the committee must return the complaint without action unless the candidate waives the suspension of action within 11 days of official receipt of a complaint.
+A complaint may be filed at any time unless a complaint is filed against a legislator or legislative employee who is a candidate for state office and the complaint is filed during a *campaign period.
+In that case, the committee must return the complaint without action unless the candidate waives the suspension of action within 11 days of official receipt of a complaint.
 The complaint may be refiled after the closure of the *campaign period.

 *Campaign Period: begins on the later of 45 days before a primary election or the day on which the individual files as a candidate for state office and ends at the close of election day for general or special elections or on the day the candidate withdraws from the election, whichever is earlier.

-AGAINST WHOM MAY AN ETHICS COMPLAINT BE FILED?
+AGAINST WHOM MAY I FILE AN ETHICS COMPLAINT?

 The Ethics Committee may consider complaints filed against current and former legislators and current legislative employees, including public members of the Ethics Committee, if the complaint alleges that a violation occurred within five years of the filing date.